idescat/visual/readme.md

 ### Webpage mode

-In the webpage mode, the visualization is the only content in an html5 page.
+In webpage mode, the visualization is the only content on an html5 page.
 Use the [webpage template](https://github.com/idescat/visual/blob/master/templates/webpage.html) to build your page.
 To embed the visualization, use an iframe pointing to your page ([example](https://github.com/idescat/visual/blob/master/test/index.html)).

 ### Simple mode

-In the simple mode, the visualization is embedded in a page using the VisualJS.iframe() function.
+In simple mode, the visualization is embedded in a page using the VisualJS.iframe() function.
 Use the [simple template](https://github.com/idescat/visual/blob/master/templates/simple.html) to build your page.
 To embed the visualization, include the visual.js and visual.setup.js files and use a script tag with a unique ID and invoke VisualJS.iframe() passing a visual object (with the same ID as the script tag) and a CSS file (or CSS rules) ([example](https://github.com/idescat/visual/blob/master/test/simple.html)).

-Warning: This mode has not been fully tested in old browsers.
+Warning: This mode has not been fully tested on old browsers.

 ### Manual mode

-In the manual mode, the visualization is directly embedded in a page.
+In manual mode, the visualization is directly embedded in a page.
 Use the [manual template](https://github.com/idescat/visual/blob/master/templates/manual.html) as an example.
 If you are embedding a single visualization, include the same javascripts as in the webpage template ([example](https://github.com/idescat/visual/blob/master/test/manual.html)).

 If you are embedding more than one visualization in the page, LazyLoad will only include the javascripts needed for the first visualization in the **visual** function.
 Instead, include all the needed javascripts manually.
 Do not include LazyLoad.
 You will also need to specify an *id* and its size (in the *fixed* property: *[width, height]*) for each visualization.

-Warning: This mode has not been fully tested in old browsers.
+Warning: This mode has not been fully tested on old browsers.

 # Options